rjslingshot/houses-website/docs/The Games/Skirmish.md

     The **King** and **Queen** share the responsibility of governing their people along with their heir, known as the Jack.
 The art of espionage and intelligence is performed by the **Ace** and **Two** of each house.
 The **Ten** leads each army with the **Three**, **Four**, **Five**, **Six**, **Seven**, **Eight** and **Nine** serving as commanding officers.

     I have heard rumors of another such as me, who may also be trapped here.
 Unfortunately their identity and location has eluded me so far.
 Perhaps some day we may meet? *–The Traveler*

+    --
+    *This is just an introduction to the Traveler.
+We have more tales to tell of their influence upon the world of Houses and their direct impact in the game itself..*